JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 [sweep]       boundaries = 19 slices
 [sweep]     (decoupled regions above sum to the end-to-end pipeline depth
-             when in series, as in a stream pipeline) [sweep]   some_planless_main: not autopipelined (nothing sliceable; meets its goal as written if at all)
+             when in series, as in a stream pipeline) [sweep]   some_planless_main: not auto-pipelined (nothing sliceable; meets its goal as written if at all)
 ```

-**When autopipelining cannot help at all**, the tool also says so
+**When auto-pipelining cannot help at all**, the tool also says so
 explicitly during the sweep:

 - a MAIN with a timing goal but nothing cuttable (no sliceable logic, no
-  AUTOPIPELINE regions) is noted at planning time (a plain message, not a
+  AUTO_PIPELINE regions) is noted at planning time (a plain message, not a
-  warning — this is a normal design shape): *"contains nothing autopipelining
+  warning — this is a normal design shape): *"contains nothing auto-pipelining
   can help - the goal is met only if the design meets timing as written
   (checked below)"* — and then gets ONE standalone whole-module synthesis so
   the user immediately sees whether "as written" holds: